JasonLuuk/COMP282_Advanced_Object_Oriented_C_Languages/README.md

 * Operating System: Win11
 * Programming Languages: C++ and C#
 * IDE: Visual Studio 2019 Community Edition
-* All codes are related to labs and assignments,and all codes were uploaded after the assignment deadline
+* All codes are related to labs and assignments and all codes were uploaded after the assignment deadline

  ## Module Specification
 * Year: Session 2021-22